djl218/Assignments/Company S/README.md

 <h2>General Notes about Question 5</h2>

+This description corresponds to the JavaScript written in the [customerDataParse.js](https://github.com/djl218/Assignments/blob/main/Company%20S/customerDataParse.js) file.

 To access the file in Node, I used the native module `fs`.
 The `fs` module allows for the option of synchronous or asynchronous versions for many functions.

 `fs.readFile` was used to load the data from the JSON file.
 The JSON file was specified as `utf8`.